Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Beggar
 ttt_beggar_is_independent                   0       // Whether beggars should be treated as members of the independent team (rather than the jester team) ttt_beggar_reveal_traitor                   1       // Who the beggar is revealed to when they join the traitor team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
-3 - Innocents ttt_beggar_reveal_innocent                  2       // Who the beggar is revealed to when they join the innocent team.
+3 - Innocents.
+4 - Roles that can see jesters ttt_beggar_reveal_innocent                  2       // Who the beggar is revealed to when they join the innocent team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
-3 - Innocents
+3 - Innocents.
+4 - Roles that can see jesters
 ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the beggar (if "ttt_beggar_respawn" is enabled) ttt_beggar_respawn_limit                    0       // The maximum number of times the beggar can respawn (if "ttt_beggar_respawn" is enabled).
 Set to 0 to allow infinite respawns